 The Wild Center canoe trip brings you even closer to the real nature of the Adirondacks.
-Each trip is led by a NYS Licensed Guide and Wild Center naturalist, ready to take you on an amazing trip through the Raquette River’s Oxbow as you explore the seasonal changes occurring to animals and plants in this area as autumn settles in.
+Each trip is led by a NYS Licensed Guide and Wild Center naturalist, ready to take you on an amazing trip through the Raquette River’s Oxbow as you explore different marsh habitats and catch a glimpse of native wildlife.
 You can paddle as a family, with up to 2 adults and 2 children per boat.
-The cost per boat is $30/members, $35/non-members.
+The cost per boat is $30/members, $40/non-members.

-These trips are offered each Saturday in September from 2 – 4pm.
+These trips are offered each day in July and August from 2 – 4pm.
 Because of high demand you must pre-register for the canoe trips online.

 Paddles, boats and lifejackets are all provided.
 This experience is tailored for paddlers of all experience levels, ages 5 and up.
 Children (ages 5-15) must be accompanied by at least 1 adult per 2 children.

 Questions?
 Contact Shannon Surdyk at firstname.lastname@example.org

 For more canoe options nearby, check in with Raquette River Outfitters, our partners in this watery expedition.